As promised, a look back at Marisa’s freshman Dorm Room transformation!

 There’s not one “right” way to do it!
 Do your own thing based on what your student wants/likes to make it a happy comfortable space to live.
 It will all work out!

-I can’t believe her freshman year has come and gone and she’s back home for the summer!
+I can’t believe her freshman year has come and gone!

-It was wonderful to see all the personal growth that has occurred over the past year, as she adjusted to college life and a new city.
+It was wonderful to see all the personal growth that has occurred over the past two years, as she adjusted to college life and a new city.
 There were challenges of course, but we are so proud and thankful for an overall positive first year experience.
 A sweet and lasting friendship with her roomie included!
-Next up for them, apartment living…stay tuned!
+Next up for them, house living…stay tuned!

 Hope these tips are helpful!
 Let me know if you have any questions.
 Now that I have some experience under my belt, I’m happy to share!
 Thanks for stopping by! xx